-Located on the eastern border of Snowdonia National Park, Bodnant Caravan Park is the winner of the ‘Wales in Bloom’ contest for caravan and touring parks the consecutively for the past 26 years.
-The family and pet friendly site is open from the beginning of March until the end of October, an ideal location for holidays in Snowdonia.
+Located on the eastern border of Snowdonia National Park, Bodnant Caravan Park has been the winner of the ‘Wales in Bloom’ contest for caravan and touring parks consecutively for the past 26 years.
+The family and pet-friendly site is open from the beginning of March until the end of October, an ideal location for holidays in Snowdonia.

-Bodnant is located in the scenic surrounds of the Conwy Valley.
+Bodnant is located in the scenic surroundings of the Conwy Valley.
 The park's guests come back for their holidays in Snowdonia year after year, due in no small part to the quality of service and the attention to detail paid to the overall experience.

-The area is surrounded by trees, providing excellent views as well as an instinctive jump-off for embarking on an exploration of the natural beauty of the whole area.
+The area is surrounded by trees, providing excellent views as well as an perfect starting point for embarking on an exploration of the natural beauty of the whole local area.

 There are plenty of amenities on site, including many child friendly facilities.
-There is a farm containing, among other animals, sheep, hens, and geese all of which young ones can get up close and personal to.
-There are wide varieties of bird species, inluding woodpeckers, herons, buzzards, and sparrow hawks all regularly inhabiting the park.
+There is a farm containing, among other animals, sheep, hens, and geese, all of which young ones can get up close and personal to.
+There is also a wide variety of bird species, inluding woodpeckers, herons, buzzards, and sparrow hawks all regularly inhabiting the park.

-Great for intrepid hikers, Snowdonia offers tough terrain, the climb of Mount Snowdon itself is definitely a great challenge.
+Great for intrepid hikers looking for active holidays, Snowdonia offers tough terrain, with the climb of Mount Snowdon itself definitely making for a great challenge.
 It is a tough day out, but a rewarding one, too.

-There are a number of culture and heritage sites situated nearby Bodant.
-Castles, botanical gardens, and the market town of Llanwrst offer a friendly change of pace from the caravan park itself.
+There are a number of cultural and heritage sites situated close to Bodnant.
+Castles, botanical gardens, and the market town of Llanwrst offer a friendly change of pace which are conveniently close to the caravan park itself.

 The Conwy Valley is a place of unsurpassed beauty clothed, it is said, in every shade of green imaginable.
-Despite the farming of its lands, the planting of great swathes of forest, building of roads and the railway the valley has remained relatively unchanged throughout the centuries, a scenic and unspoilt location for holidays in Snowdonia.
-Apart from the natural beauty of its rivers, lakes and vistas of the rugged Snowdonia mountains there are numerous places of interest to visit during your stay.
+Despite the farming of its lands, the planting of great swathes of forest, and the building of roads and the railway, the valley has remained relatively unchanged throughout the centuries, a scenic and unspoilt location for holidays in Snowdonia.
+Apart from the natural beauty of its rivers and lakes, and the vistas of the rugged Snowdonia mountains, there are numerous places of interest to visit during your stay.